timmcginley/41936/Roles/Structure/Reqs/README.md

-# Structures Requirements
+# STR Requirements

 Besides the below, there will be more specific Structural Requirements included in one of the first teaching sessions.
 Building concept

+## Building Concept
-## Development of building concept, including:
+Development of building concept, including:
 - Choice of static system (stiffening elements, beam-column system, floor plates).
 - Choice of material (concrete, steel, composite, etc).
 - Loading assumptions (dead loads, traffic loads, wind loads).